 Is NMN worth the cost?

 It can be, if you take a sensible dose.
 The evidence-aligned range is 250 to 500 mg each morning, which is where cost and benefit line up best.
-Above roughly 900 mg, blood NAD+ gains flatten out, so you are mostly paying for NAD+ your body cannot use.
+Above roughly 900 mg, blood NAD+ gains flatten out, so you're mostly paying for NAD+ your body cannot use.

 Should you switch from NMN to NR?

-You do not have to.
+You don't have to.
 The first head-to-head human trial put NMN and NR against each other and both doubled NAD+, with no significant difference between them.
-Switching out of fear that you picked the "wrong" one is not supported by the data.
+Switching out of fear that you picked the "wrong" one isn't supported by the data.

 For years people argued NMN should beat NR because it sits one step closer to NAD+ in the pathway.
 When researchers finally tested them directly in the same study, both raised NAD+ equally, and both even nudged up beneficial gut short-chain fatty acids (Christen et al., 2026).
 The sensible way to choose between them is dose, price, and how you personally respond, not biochemistry theory.
 We lay out the full comparison in NMN vs NR.